Come to the John Handley High School's Interact Club's Relay For Life Benefit Concert!

 OVER $650 OF FREE DOOR PRIZES TO BE GIVEN AWAY FROM LOCAL BUSINESSES!

 Please order your cap and gown as soon as possible.No payment necessary at this time!
 See Mrs. Alger in Dr. Dingle’s office for details or help ordering.

 Bring Your Own Device (BYOD) Pilot Program

 Students at JHHS may bring their own personal technology devices to school for educational purposes only.
-The student device will be able to connect to the JHHS filtered Wi-Fi if the permission form is completed and signed by the parent/guardian and student.
+The student device will be able to connect to the JHHS filtered Wi-Fi.

 Parents and students should read the letter and policies carefully before signing the form.

 - WPS Acceptable Use Policy (AUP)